GeetanjaliBihani/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 Project solution for getting and cleaning data project.

+##File summaries
+###READ ME - Contains information about other files and the scope of this project.
+###aggregated_data.txt - Contains the final tidy data file.
+###Code_book.md - Contains information about various variables used in this project.
+###run_analysis.R - Contains the R code used to create the tidy data set.

 -The script begins with downloading the zipped files through the URL mentioned.

 -The downloaded files are transferred to a local repository.